billfitzgerald/infosec-primer/testing_scenarios.md

 Note that the URL shown in the browser when sensitive info is displayed may not correspond to the exact request that loaded the sensitive information itself.
 Using a proxy to observe all the requests generated when a page of interest is displayed can be helpful in finding which URLs to look for in the browser's cache storage.

 Additionally, if specific pages looks like they might contain sensitive information, you can do additional testing using ZAP Proxy logs cross referenced against the contents of the browser cache.
-This will allow you to zero in on specific pages.
+This will allow you to focus more precisely on specific pages.

 ### E4.3.5 Recommended test steps